-- 4.3.1 Incomplete Applications.
+- 4.3.1.
+Incomplete Applications.
 The Board will retain an incomplete application for enrollment, certification, or licensure in its pending file, pending receipt from the applicant of all necessary documentation.
-If all the documentation has not been received in a one-year period, the application will be removed from the Board files. - 4.3.2 Approved Engineering and Land Surveying Applications.
+If all the documentation has not been received in a one-year period, the application will be removed from the Board files. - 4.3.2.
+Approved Engineering and Land Surveying Applications.
 The Board retains application forms and supporting documents for persons who have been approved to take the Fundamentals of Engineering, Principles and Practice of Engineering, Fundamentals of Surveying, Principles and Practice of Surveying, or the Colorado State Specific Surveying examinations for a period of two years from the date of approval by the Board.
 If an applicant does not take the examination within that two-year period, the application will be removed from the Board files.
-If an applicant fails an examination, the application will be removed from the Board files. - 4.3.3 Denied Applications.
+If an applicant fails an examination, the applicant has two years from the date of that examination to retake the examination or the application will be removed from the Board files.

+- 4.3.3.
+Denied Applications.
 The Board retains application forms and supporting documents for persons who have been denied permission to take an examination or who have been denied licensure, enrollment, or certification, for a period of three years from the date of denial by the Board.
 After denial of an application, it is necessary for an applicant who wishes to reapply to file a request for reapplication on a form provided by the Board.
 If reapplication is made within the three-year period within which the Board retains denied applications, an applicant may request that transcripts, letters of reference, or other supporting documents retained by the Board be transferred to, and considered in support of, the reapplication.
-If reapplication is not made within the three-year period, the application will be removed from the Board's files. - 4.3.4 Student Fundamentals of Engineering and Fundamentals of Surveying Examination Applications.
-The Board does not retain the application forms for students who sit for the Fundamentals of Engineering Examination AND THE FUNDAMENTALS OF SURVEYING EXAMINATION pursuant to Sections 12-25-112(2)(B)(II) and 12-25-212(2)(B)(II), C.R.S., who fail the exam.
+If reapplication is not made within the three-year period, the application will be removed from the Board's files. - 4.3.4.
+Student Fundamentals of Engineering and Fundamentals of Surveying Examination Applications.
+The Board does not retain the application forms for students who sit for the Fundamentals of Engineering Examination and the Fundamentals of Surveying Examination pursuant to Sections 12-25-112(2)(B)(II) and 12-25-212(2)(B)(II), C.R.S., who fail the exam.
 Those applications are immediately purged following notification of the exam results.
 Applicants that still meet the requirements of Sections 12-25-112(2)(B)(II) and 12-25-212(2)(B)(II), C.R.S., may reapply through the college or university to retake the exam.
-Applicants who no longer meet the requirements of Sections 12-25-112(2)(B)(II) AND 12-25-212(2)(B)(II), C.R.S., must submit a new application to the Board office for approval to take the Fundamentals of Engineering or Fundamentals of Surveying Examination.

-4.4 - References and Verification for Qualifying Work Experience.
+Applicants who no longer meet the requirements of Sections 12-25-112(2)(B)(II) AND 12-25-212(2)(B)(II), C.R.S., must submit a new application to the Board office for approval to take the Fundamentals of Engineering or Fundamentals of Surveying Examination. - 4.4.
+References and Verification for Qualifying Work Experience.